-Nooksack River dam finally coming down, freeing miles for fish habitat
+Bang!
+Watch a Nooksack River dam finally coming down, freeing miles for fish habitat

 Not that dams are an endangered species.

-There are more than 100,000 dams across the country today and more are proposed, including a dam on the Chehalis River in Washington – over the steadfast opposition of the Quinault Indian Nation.
+There are more than 100,000 dams across the country today and more are proposed, including a dam on the Chehalis River in Washington – over the steadfast opposition of the Quinault Indian Nation and the Confederated Tribes of the Chehalis Reservation.

 And, of course, the region’s longest-running argument about dam removal on the Lower Snake River appears to be headed for the usual court battle as a long-awaited final environmental impact statement is published later this month.
 The study was ordered by a federal judge in 2016 and is the sixth go-around on the issue over the past 25 years.